 Please note, programmes details are developing and can be subject to change.

-What do students say about this programme?
+What do students say?

 “Really enjoyed both Laura and Eddie’s teaching style.
 How they explained things and gave more detail around the subject and their patience.”